joyuns/Photo_to_Cartoon/README.md

 -This repository convert photo to cartoon style using OpenCV.

 # How To Operaite
--Load the image
+-Load the image.
--Convert the image to grayscale
+-Convert the image to grayscale.
--Apply median blur to reduce noise
+-Apply median blur to reduce noise.
--Detect edges using adaptive thresholding
+-Detect edges using adaptive thresholding.
--Convert the image to color
+-Convert the image to color.
--Combine the color image with the edges mask
+-Combine the color image with the edges mask.
--Display the cartoon image
+-Display the cartoon image.

 # Demonstration
 -Playing a video<br/>